Julie Adams

 Julie Adams (born Betty May Adams; October 17, 1926 – February 3, 2019) was an American actress, billed as Julia Adams in her early career, primarily known for her numerous television guest roles.
 She starred in a number of films in the 1950s, including Bend of the River (1952), opposite James Stewart; and Creature from the Black Lagoon (1954).
-On television, she was known for her roles as Paula Denning on the 1980s soap opera Capitol, and Eve Simpson on Murder, She Wrote.
+Adams also had an extensive television career including roles as Paula Denning on the 1980s soap opera Capitol, and Eve Simpson on Murder, She Wrote.

 Early years

 Julie Adams was born Betty May Adams on October 17, 1926, in Waterloo, Iowa, the daughter of Arkansas-born parents Esther Gertrude (Beckett) and cotton buyer Ralph Adams.
-Her family moved a great deal; the longest she lived in one town was eight years in Blytheville, Arkansas.
-In 1946, at the age of 19, she was crowned "Miss Little Rock" and then moved to Hollywood, California, to pursue her acting career.
-Adams worked as a part-time secretary.
+She was an only child, and her parents were alcoholics.
+Her parents moved around a lot, with her father earning a living as a cotton buyer.
+Her father died when she was 15, and due to her mother's heavy drinking, Adams moved to Arkansas to live with her aunt and uncle in Blytheville, Arkansas.
+In 1946, at the age of 19, she was crowned "Miss Little Rock".
+Adams then moved to Hollywood, California, to pursue her acting career.